pejter/twitch-queue-bot/README.md

 and the following **mod** commands:

 - !next -> Advance the queue by one and displays the new head of the queue
+- !list -> List the first 5 people in queue
 - !clear -> Clear the queue

 Features